-The Villa Aurelia in Rome was property of Cardinal Gerolamo Farnese who had had it built in the year 1650.
-The house next-door used to belong to Alessandro Farnese (later Pope Paul III) and had been decorated by Gerolamo with paintings.
-Nowadays it is the seat of the American Academy.
+The Villa Aurelia in Rome was constructed in 1650 by Cardinal Gerolamo Farnese.
+The mansion next-door used to belong to Alessandro Farnese (later Pope Paul III) and had been decorated by Gerolamo with paintings.
+Nowadays the Villa Aurelia is the seat of the American Academy.

 Villa Aurelia Rome